Demystifying Digital – Florida’s Online Notary Law and the Imperative for Institutional Compliance

 Remote Online Notarization, often referred to as "RON," is an entirely digital service where various documents can be electronically signed and notarized online through a device equipped with a camera and microphone.
 In Florida, only a notary public certified for online operations is permitted to conduct these online notarizations.

-• Desktop or laptop computer, tablet, or smart phone with a working camera and microphone.
+• A desktop, laptop, tablet, or smartphone equipped with a working camera and microphone.

 • A reliable, high-speed internet connection.

-• Each signer must have their own email address.
+• Each signer must have a unique email address.

-• Signers must be conversant in the English or Spanish languages, or use our foreign language translator service.
+• Signers must be fluent in English or Spanish or utilize our foreign language interpreter service.

-• Driver License or ID Card from any U.S. State or Territory
+• Driver’s License or ID Card from any U.S. state, U.S. territory, Canada, or Mexico

 • U.S. Uniformed Services ID Card

-If you don't have a qualifying identification document, the sworn statements of two credible witnesses can be used as an alternative.
+If you don’t have one of these qualifying identification documents, you may still proceed using the sworn statements of two credible witnesses as an alternative.
+Contact us for details.

 The following types of identification are acceptable if they are current or have been issued within the past five (5) years.

-• Driver License or ID Card Issued by any U.S. State or Territory
+• Driver’s License or ID Card from any U.S. state, U.S. territory, Canada, or Mexico

 • U.S. Uniformed Services ID Card

-If you do not possess a qualifying identification document, you can use the sworn statements of two credible witnesses instead.
+If you don’t have one of these qualifying identification documents, you may still proceed using the sworn statements of two credible witnesses as an alternative.

 You can view our prices for online notarization and apostille services by clicking here.